2022 Remote Interview Tips For Success

 April 27, 2021

-Being able to interview online has become a more important skill to possess in light of recent events.
+Being able to interview online has become a more important skill to possess in light of the events in the last two years.
 Holding a great interview not only lets your future employer know how serious you are, but that you have high level communication skills which will make collaborating with you easier.
 Here are a few tips to help get you through a remote interview.

 This is more of a two part tip.
 Always have a game plan in mind.
 This doesn’t mean you’re going to read answers off a script.
 You can search up questions employers ask for your specific role and prepare for them, but do not assume that they will ask those questions.
 If your interviewer asks something you weren’t prepared for, quickly transition to an answer.
 Never repeat the question back to the interviewer, this is seen as a tactic to stall for time and it’s a bit annoying when done repeatedly.
 You essentially want to be quick and to the point when answering questions, but not to the point of giving one word or one sentence answers, while making sure you don’t pause too long before answering.

 The second part of this preparation tip is to make sure your technology works.
 This means that your internet or data connection is stable and won’t go out during the interview.
 The PC, laptop, or phone you’re using should also be tested before the initial interview.
 Being late or dropping out in the middle of the interview subconsciously sends the message that you’re not reliable and some employers don’t enjoy being made to wait.
 So before the interview, test out the hardware you’re going to use and make sure the application you’re using works and that you know how to use it.
 Going into a Skype or Zoom call and not being able to get your webcam working when it’s a webcam interview isn’t a great first impression.